jdd1260/react-kit/README.md

 # react-kit
-react-kit is designed to eliminate hassle when starting a new React project.
-It is a react project starter kit that provides you with all the setup work completed so that you can go from zero to deployment in no time.
-It is based on the structure provided by [create-react-app](https://github.com/facebookincubator/create-react-app), but comes with more setup done for you.
+react-kit is designed to eliminate hassle and speed development when starting a new React + Redux project - all the setup is handled for you.
+You are also provided with a script to generate new components (including actions, reducers, and tests), saving you time wasted re-writing boilerplate.

+The project builds off the structure provided by [create-react-app](https://github.com/facebookincubator/create-react-app), but comes with more setup done for you and additional tools.
 Simply [fork](https://help.github.com/articles/fork-a-repo/) this repository and start developing!

 ## What’s Included?

 Your environment will have everything you need to build a modern single-page React app:

 * [React](https://facebook.github.io/react/) is the JavaScript framework this project is designed around.
+* A script to generate new components for you.
 * JSX, and ES6 syntax support.
 * Language extras beyond ES6 like the object spread operator.
 * Autoprefixed CSS, so you don’t need `-webkit-` or other prefixes.